themichaelbender/demos/presentations/Azure-Certification-Talk/Readme.md

-# Resource Document for Azure Certification Webinar w/ Altaro Software
+# Resource Document for Azure Certification Talk

 ## This is a list of resources for your Azure Certification journey.
 Some of the resources were covered in the webinar, while others were not.